 Edward C. Wells Professor in the School of Engineering and Professor of Mechanical Engineering

 BioProfessor Cantwell's research interests are in the area of turbulent flow.
 Recent work has centered in three areas: the direct numerical simulation of turbulent shear flows, theoretical studies of the fine-scale structure of turbulence, and experimental measurements of turbulent structure in flames.
 Experimental studies include the development of particle-tracking methods for measuring velocity fields in unsteady flames and variable density jets.
 Research in turbulence simulation includes the development of spectral methods for simulating vortex rings, the development of topological methods for interpreting complex fields of data, and simulations of high Reynolds number compressible and incompressible wakes.
 Theoretical studies include predictions of the asymptotic behavior of drifting vortex pairs and vortex rings and use of group theoretical methods to study the nonlinear dynamics of turbulent fine-scale motions.
 Current projects include studies of fast-burning fuels for hybrid propulsion and decomposition of nitrous oxide for space propulsion.

 Current Research and Scholarly InterestsThe Chidsey group research interest is to build the chemical base for molecular electronics.
 To accomplish this, we synthesize the molecular and nanoscopic systems, build the analytical tools and develop the theoretical understanding with which to study electron transfer between electrodes and among redox species through insulating molecular bridges

-Paul Pigott Professor in Physical Sciences, Professor of Photon Science, of Physics and Senior Fellow at the Precourt Institute for Energy
+Assistant Professor of Materials Science and Engineering and Center Fellow at the Precourt Institute for Energy